History of the Opera web browser: Opera 2015

 Opera 27 was released on January 27, 2015, based on Chromium 40.
 A tab menu was added on the right of the tab bar, which displays all opened tabs in a list.
 Hovering the cursor over a name in the list and it shows a preview of the selected tab.
 Reorganised the navigation on the start page.
 Includes additional bug-fixes for the PPAPI plugin support and the bookmark manager.

 Opera 28 was released on March 10, 2015, based on Chromium 41.
 Starting with this version, bookmarks can be synchronized between Opera on the desktop, Opera Mobile on Android and Opera Mini on Android and iOS.
 Support for batch operation was added to the bookmark manager and bookmark suggestions now appear when typing in the address bar.

 Opera 29 was released on April 28, 2015, based on Chromium 42.
 Among the features added in this release were an improved start page look, an improved history manager, the sync of open tabs, sync and manage Speed Dial start pages, an audio indicator on the tab bar, custom keyboard shortcuts and more mouse gestures.

 Opera 30 was released on June 9, 2015, based on Chromium 43.

 Opera 31 was released on August 4, 2015, based on Chromium 44.

 Opera 32 was released on September 15, 2015, based on Chromium 45.
-When you access a website using Silverlight, it gives a message that the Microsoft Silverlight plugin will soon no longer be supported.
+When a website using Silverlight is accessed, it gives a message that the Microsoft Silverlight plugin will soon no longer be supported.

 Opera 33 was released on October 27, 2015, based on Chromium 46.
 Microsoft Silverlight and NPAPI still work and the message from Opera 32 is no longer displayed.

 Opera 34 was released on December 8, 2015, based on Chromium 47.

 Opera 2016

 Opera 35 was released on February 2, 2016, based on Chromium 48.

 Opera 36 was released on March 15, 2016, and was based on Chromium 49.
 It is the last version to support Windows XP, Windows Server 2003, Windows Vista, and Windows Server 2008.
-The succeeding versions would need at least Windows 7, and Windows Server 2008 R2.
+The succeeding versions would need at least Windows 7 and Windows Server 2008 R2.